Cysharp/MagicOnion/README.md

 MagicOnion allows primitive, multiple request value.
 Complex type is serialized by LZ4 Compressed MsgPack by [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp) so type should follow MessagePack for C# rules.

+> for Server Hosting, We recommend to use `MagicOnion.Hosting`, it is easy to host and wait terminate signal, load from config, support DI, etc. see [MagicOnion#hosting](https://github.com/Cysharp/MagicOnion#hosting) section.

 StreamingHub
 ---
 StreamingHub is a fully-typed realtime server<->client communication framework.

+This sample is for Unity(use Vector3, GameObject, etc) but StreamingHub supports .NET Core, too.

 ```csharp
 // Server -> Client definition